 The process starts with insight from the admissions staff and treatment team – and it builds in flexibility to change tracks along the way.

 A potential patient first has an assessment call with the admissions team, a group of clinicians who determines whether someone is a candidate for treatment and recommends a Women’s Program track – or sometimes another program – based on that discussion.
 A patient then has an evaluation with a psychiatrist, who confirms the destined track.
-Prior to treatment, a primary therapist and an orientation group provide information on what to expect.
+Upon admission to the program, a primary therapist and an orientation group provide information on what to expect.
 The Women’s Program team also meets daily to assess whether tracks are continuing to meet patient needs.

 Dialectical Behavior Therapy (DBT) – This structured track serves those with trauma, addiction, and self-harming behaviors or suicidal ideation.
 Skills-based education promotes healing in a prioritized way when patients may be experiencing emotional overwhelm.